acronymcreations/tutor_site/README.md

 ## Overview

 The goal of this project is to help students find other students to tutor them.
-Finding a private tutor can be very difficult and expenisve.
+Finding a private tutor can be very difficult and expensive.
 With tutor site, students either find a tutor in a given subject or offer their tutoring services to others.

 ## Running the site